 The USS Lead Superfund site was listed on the National Priorities List in 2009.
-To facilitate negotiations with PRPs, EPA divided the residential part of the USS Lead Superfund site into three zones, referred to as Zone 1, Zone 2, and Zone 3.
+To facilitate negotiations PRPs, EPA divided the residential part of the USS Lead Superfund site into three zones, referred to as Zone 1, Zone 2, and Zone 3.
 The division into three zones resulted in Atlantic Richfield Co. ("Atlantic Richfield") and EID entering into an agreement in 2014 with EPA and the State of Indiana to reimburse EPA's costs to implement clean-up in Zone 1 and Zone 3.
 In March 2017, we and three other parties - Atlantic Richfield, EID, and the U.S. Metals Refining Co. ("U.S. Metals") - entered into an administrative order on consent to reimburse EPA's costs to clean-up a portion of Zone 2.
 In March 2018, EPA issued a Unilateral Administrative Order for the remainder of the Zone 2 work to five parties, including us, Atlantic Richfield, EID, U.S. Metals, and USS Lead Muller Group, and these parties entered into an interim allocation agreement to perform that work.
 As of the end of 2019, the required work in Zone 3 had been completed, and Zone 2 was nearly complete by the end of 2020.
 The determination of a final allocation for Zone 2 and/or the other Zones is ongoing, and additional PRPs may be identified.

-The environmental accrual for USS Lead continues to include completion of the remaining obligations under the 2012 Record of Decision ("ROD") and Statement of Work, which principally encompasses completion of Zone 1.
+The environmental accrual for USS Lead includes completion of the remaining obligations under the 2012 Record of Decision ("ROD") and Statement of Work, which principally encompasses completion of Zone 1.
 The EPA released a proposed amendment to the 2012 ROD (the "ROD Amendment") for a portion of Zone 1 in December 2018 (following its August 2018 Feasibility Study Addendum), with its recommended option based on future residential use.
 The EPA's ROD Amendment for modified Zone 1 was released in March 2020, and selects as the preferred remedy one which requires a clean-up to residential standards based on the current applicable residential zoning.
 The ROD Amendment for modified Zone 1 also sets forth a selected contingent remedy which requires clean-up to commercial/industrial standards if the future land use becomes commercial/industrial.
-In November 2019, a Letter of Intent was executed by the City of East Chicago, Indiana and Industrial Development Advantage, LLC, relating to modified Zone 1 development, and EPA has indicated that it is "more likely" that future land use in this area will be commercial/industrial and not residential.
-We expect that our future costs for modified Zone 1 will be further contingent on the development of this area and implementation under the ROD Amendment, as well as any final allocation between PRPs.
-In 2021, we resolved the claims asserted by EPA related to past indirect costs associated with the 2012 ROD as amended, and the 2014 agreement entered into with EPA and the State of Indiana.
+In November 2019, a Letter of Intent was executed by the City of East Chicago, Indiana and Industrial Development Advantage, LLC ("IDA"), relating to modified Zone 1 development, and EPA has indicated that it is "more likely" that future land use in this area will be commercial/industrial and not residential.